-Jim Kizziar has devoted his law practice to the representation of management for labor and employment law issues for 41 years.
-Jim advises clients and all levels of management, including boards of directors, executives and human resources, regarding compliance with federal and state employment laws and local ordinances.
+Jim Kizziar has devoted his law practice to the representation of management for labor and employment law issues for 43 years.
+Jim advises all levels of management, including boards of directors, executives and Human Resources, regarding compliance with federal and state employment laws and local ordinances.
 His practice encompasses all aspects of employment law, including executive employment agreements, separation agreements, confidentiality, non-competition and non-solicitation agreements, developing and implementing voluntary exit programs and reduction in force plans and drafting employment policies, reviewing employee handbooks and conducting employment training for executives, managers and supervisors.
-Jim has also represented employers for over three decades for union campaigns and elections, representation proceedings, collective bargaining negotiations, contract administration and unfair labor practice charges.
+Jim has also represented employers for over three decades regarding union organizing campaigns and representation elections, proceedings before the National Labor Relations Board, collective bargaining negotiations, contract administration and unfair labor practice charges.

 Recent Notable Matters

-Southeastern Conference of Seventh-Day Adventists — employment fraud and conversion lawsuit against employers and volunteers; received $2.4 million trial verdict.
+Southeastern Conference of Seventh-Day Adventists — employment fraud and conversion lawsuit against employees and volunteers; received $2.4 million trial verdict.
 Southeastern Conference of Seventh-Day Adventists v.
 Ronald Jean-Baptise, et al.

-REXAM Beverage Can Americas — arbitration and mediation of over 100 union grievances
+REXAM Beverage Can Americas — mediation and arbitration of over 100 union grievances

 Enterprise Rent-A-Car Company — multiple EEOC-directed charge investigations and class action lawsuits filed by EEOC alleging age discrimination in hiring; successful negotiations of claims

-Clarke American — administrative claims and lawsuits alleging discrimination; obtained dismissal of claims through summary judgment
+Clarke American — administrative claims and lawsuits alleging discrimination, sexual harassment and FCRA violations; obtained dismissal of claims through summary judgment

 Publications and Speeches